basarat/typescript-book/docs/project/tsconfig.md

 * Just run `tsc` and it will look for `tsconfig.json` in the current as well as all parent folders till it finds it.
 * Run `tsc -p ./path-to-project-directory`.
 Of course the path can be a complete or relative to the current directory.

-You can even start the TypeScript compiler in *watch* mode using `tsc -w` and it will watch your TypeScript files for changes.
+You can even start the TypeScript compiler in *watch* mode using `tsc -w` and it will watch your TypeScript project files for changes.

-{% include "footer.md" %}